29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/_frontmatters/Snowflakes-EDP/snowflakes-edp.typ

   *Test Solution*
   \
   Once the solution has been implemented onto the robot, we can begin testing the solution to find out how effective it is.
 This is a key phase as it shows us how the solution up to different scenarios.\
   Depending on its effectiveness, the results of a test may prompt us to move back into the implement phase, as changes sometimes have to be made.
-This creates a feedback loop that iteratevly improves the solution until it meets our desired standards.
+This creates a feedback loop that iteratively improves the solution until it meets our desired standards.
 ])
 For our robot, we decompose the larger problem into a set of smaller, approachable problems.
-From there, each and every problem is approached using this EDP; this allows us to stay orginised and avoid descision paralasys.
+From there, each and every problem is approached using this EDP; this allows us to stay organised and avoid decision paralysis.